Facs

 Transcript

 [411] geography and a.
-But all this was done on the basis of the use of which the state makes of the citizen.
-And it was very wise to do this because--for instance in military and economic competitions which are going on in Europe day by day--those who had these skills were superior to those who had no skills, and had only the power of a kind of dull resistance but not the power of active progress.
-The third form is the introducing idea by active b in the spirit of a city-state--a politeia, as c called it--in the spirit of a nation, so that one can participate creatively in it, and not only as a tool, as in the second form; or into a special cultural or religious
+But all this was done on the basis of the use of which the b makes of the citizen.
+And it was very wise to do this because--for instance in military and economic competitions which are going on inc day by day--those who had these skills were superior to those who had no skills, and had only the power of a kind of dull resistance but not the power of active d.
+The third e is the introducing idea by active f in the g of a city-state--a politeia, as h called it--in the spirit of a i, so that one can participate creatively in it, and not only as a tool, as in the second form; or into a special cultural or religious

 itself neo-humanist, or real humanist, INCLUDING into the education towards humanities in the upper classes, also the education into the social problems of a special social situation.
-And I myself was partly connected with this idea, that the higher education in e, which was thoroughly f, should add and integrate into itself the relationship to the problem of all social classes
+And I myself was partly connected with this idea, that the higher education in m, which was thoroughly n, should add and integrate into itself the relationship to the problem of all social classes

 Register